Chuset21/Clank-The-Calculator/README.md

 - Whitespace is optional.
 - Case is ignored.
 - Brackets respect the rules of orders of operation, as does everything else, i.e: 2 * (2 + 3) -> 10.
-- While brackets are not needed for functions, if not used the bot will only calculate the first value after the function name, i.e: fib3 + 3 -> 5, but fib(3 + 3) -> 8.
+- For the log of any base (log), pass the base as the second argument.

 ## Dependencies